General Settings for the Amelia WordPress Booking Plugin

 Redirect URL After Booking

 This option allows you to set the URL to which the customers will be redirected once they schedule an appointment.
-If you don’t set it once your customers click on the Finish button they will be back on the first booking step.
+If you don’t configure it, once your customers click on the Finish button they will be brought back to the first booking step.